CodingMoore/soil-ent-green-python/README.md

 6) Move the unzipped "__soil-ent-green-Python__" file into your "__/home/pi/projects__" folder.

 7) Open "soil&period;py" file found in __/home/pi/projects/soil-ent-green-python/Python-Files__.
 Find the following code at the bottom of the file and replace the number in the parenthesis with your desired sensor reading interval.
 This number represents the interval between readings in seconds.
-For demonstration purposes, it is set by default to 2 seconds.
+For the purposes of quick demos and easy sensor calibration, it is set by default to 2 seconds.
 For actual use, you would probably want the value to be some number of hours between readings.

 ```
 time.sleep(2)